GabonOfficial Name: Gabonese Republic

 Travel & Transportation

-Travel by road in Gabon can be hazardous.
-You should drive with your car windows up and the doors locked.
+Road Conditions and Safety: Travel by road in Gabon can be hazardous.
+Drive with your car windows up and doors locked.
 Travelers are routinely stopped at police checkpoints within cities and on roads to the interior.
-You should comply politely if stopped, but avoid encouraging requests for bribery if possible.
-You should use extreme caution when driving after dark.
+You should comply politely if stopped, but avoid encouraging requests for bribery.
+Use extreme caution when driving after dark.
 Two-lane roads are the norm throughout Gabon.
 Roads to outlying cities are usually unpaved.
-There are many visible and hidden dangers including large potholes, absence of road signs, poor to non-existent streetlights, timber-laden trucks, and the presence of pedestrians and animals.
+There are many dangers, including large potholes, absence of road signs, poor-to-non-existent streetlights, timber-laden trucks, and the presence of pedestrians and animals.
 Construction work is generally poorly indicated.
 Drivers may change lanes or stop unexpectedly.
 Lane markings are frequently ignored.
 Four-wheel drive vehicles are recommended for travel beyond the paved road to Lambarene, especially during the rainy season.

 Roadside assistance and emergency medical services are available in Libreville, but they may not be dependable.
 These services are nonexistent outside of the city.
 Service stations are available along main roads, but vehicle repair facilities are not always available.

 Traffic Laws: To drive in Gabon, you must have a Gabonese driving license (permis de conduire), vehicle registration (carte grise), proof of insurance (assurance), proof of vehicle inspection (visite technique), fire extinguisher (extincteur de feu), triangles (triangles), and first aid kit (boite de soins de premiers secours).
 The police may verify that you have all of the required documentation and equipment if they stop you on the road or at police checkpoints.
 During your first 30 days in Gabon, you are permitted to drive with a U.S. or International Driver’s license.
 Talking on a cell phone while driving in Gabon is against the law.